malgopesayan/AI-Powered-Answering-Telegram-Bot/README.md

 # AI-Powered-Answering-Telegram-Bot
-An AI-powered Telegram bot that fetches MCQ answers from Gemini, NVIDIA, LLaMA, DeepSeek, and ChatGPT within 13 seconds.
+An AI-powered Telegram bot that fetches MCQ answers from Gemini, NVIDIA, LLaMA, DeepSeek, and ChatGPT within a seconds.
 It uses asynchronous processing for fast and accurate responses, ensuring seamless user interaction.
 Ideal for quick knowledge retrieval and diverse AI-generated insights. 🚀
 # AI-Powered MCQ Answering Telegram Bot